Global CHRO Turnover Index

 Our global Human Resources Officers team provides strategic insights and guidance to tackle your most complex HR leadership challenges.
 We work with you to create tailored solutions that strengthen your organization’s leadership and drive impactful change.

-Jason Kipkala is the Commercial Operations Leader for Russell Reynolds Associates’ Global Legal, Risk, & Compliance Officers and Human Resources Officers capabilities.
-He is based in Toronto.
+Jason Kipkala is a member of Russell Reynolds Associates' Global Legal, Risk, & Compliance Officers and Human Resources Officers Knowledge teams.
+He is based in Toronto

 Register for quarterly updates